Inca agriculture: Crops

 A staple crop grown from about 1,000 meters to 3,900 meters elevation was potatoes.
 Quinoa was grown from about 2,300 meters to 3,900 meters.
 Maize was the principal crop grown up to an elevation of 3200 meters commonly and 3,500 meters in favorable locations.
 Cotton was a major crop near the Pacific Ocean and grown up to elevations of about 1,500 meters.
 On the eastern slopes of the Andes, coca was grown up to the same elevation, and cassava was a major crop of the Amazon lowlands.
 Tubers such as oca, mashua and maca were also grown.

 In addition to these staple crops the people of the Inca empire cultivated a great variety of fruits, vegetables, spices and medicinal plants.
 Some of these other foods grown consist of tomatoes, chili peppers, avocadoes and peanuts.
 Many fruit trees were also utilized in crop production.
 Banana passionfruit can be grown from 2,000 to 3,200 meters, mountain papaya from 500 to 2,700 meters, naranjilla (or lulo) from 500 to 2,300 meters, and Cape gooseberry from 500 to 2,800 meters.

 Animal husbandry

-The Incan agriculture system not only included a vast acreage of crops, but also numerous herds, some numbering in the tens of thousands, of animals, some taken by force from conquered enemies.
+The Inca agriculture system not only included a vast acreage of crops, but also numerous herds, some numbering in the tens of thousands, of animals, some taken by force from conquered enemies.
 These animals were llamas and alpacas, the dung of which was used to fertilize the crop fields.
 Llamas and alpacas were usually pastured high up in the Andes above cultivatable land, at 4,000 meters (13,000 ft) elevation and even higher.
-Llamas and alpacas were very important providing “wool, meat, leather, moveable wealth,” and “transportation.”
+Llamas and alpacas were very important providing "wool, meat, leather, moveable wealth," and "transportation."
 The Inca also bred and domesticated ducks and guinea pigs as a source of meat.
 This mixture of Animal husbandry, especially that of llamas and alpacas, was important to the economy of the Incas.